-Minimum Requirement Responsible Individual Process for Monitoring Frequency of Responsible Individual or to be Monitored (WHAT - element of compliance or effectiveness within the document will be monitored) (WHO - is going to monitor this element) e.g. Audit (HOW - will this element be monitored (method used)) e.g. Audit Monitoring - will this element be monitored (WHEN - will this Observations Ward leaders and Matrons AMAT Monthly Ward Assurance Meeting Observations and escalations Critical Care Matron & CCOT Descriptive stats from CCOT & Nervecentre data Monthly Deteriorating Patient Group
+Minimum Requirement to be Monitored (WHAT - element of compliance or effectiveness within the document will be monitored) Responsible Individual (WHO - is going to monitor this element) Process for Monitoring e.g. Audit (HOW - will this element be monitored (method used)) Frequency of Monitoring (WHEN - will this element be monitored (frequency/ how often)) Responsible Individual or Committee/ Group for Review of Results (WHERE - Which individual/ committee or group will this be reported to, in what format (e.g. verbal, formal report etc.) and by who) Observations Ward leaders and Matrons AMAT Monthly Ward Assurance Meeting Observations and escalations Critical Care Matron & CCOT Descriptive stats from CCOT & Nervecentre data Monthly Deteriorating Patient Group